DFT matrix

-In applied mathematics, a DFT matrix is an expression of a discrete Fourier transform (DFT) as a transformation matrix, which can be applied to a signal through matrix multiplication.
+In applied mathematics, a DFT matrix is a square matrix as an expression of a discrete Fourier transform (DFT) as a transformation matrix, which can be applied to a signal through matrix multiplication.

 Definition

 An N-point DFT is expressed as the multiplication $X = W x$, where $x$ is the original input signal, $W$ is the N-by-N square DFT matrix, and $X$ is the DFT of the signal.
+The square matrix ensures the transformation is invertable.